Hiking

 3.

-yourself for 10-mile hikes, and describe how you will increase your fitness
+conditioning yourself for 10-mile hikes, and describe how you will

 4.

-each of continuous miles.
-Prepare a written hike plan before each hike and
+and each of continuous miles.
+Prepare a written hike plan before each

-share it with your counselor or a designee for approval before starting the
+hike and share it with your counselor or a designee for approval before

-needed, as well as one meal, during each hike, but not for an extended
+rest periods as needed, as well as one meal, during each hike, but not

 a.